Simi Peak via China Flat

 At 0.4 miles you head briefly downhill, merging with another trail coming from Lindero Canyon Road.
 Turn right and continue climbing toward the ridge.
 At 1.5 miles, the slope levels out and you reach a metal grate.
 Shortly afterward, you merge with the trail from Palo Comado Canyon.
 Stay left at the first two intersections and then bear right, curving around the side of a ridge.

-At 1.8 miles, the trail makes a sharp right turn and begins a descent into a pleasant, cool woodland, the south edge of China Flat.
+At 1.8 miles, the trail passes the upper end of the Suicide Trail, makes a sharp right turn and begins a descent into a pleasant, cool woodland, the south edge of China Flat.
 Soon after, you reach a junction.
 If you want to shorten your hike and go directly to Simi Peak, you can turn left and reach the summit in just under a mile.
 However, for a more interesting route, head right.
-You enter a wide meadow, soon reaching another junction where you’ll head left.
+You enter a wide meadow, soon reaching a small seasonal pond.
+Just past the pond, turn left on the Palo Comado Trail.
 A slight incline brings you to yet another junction, where you’ll go right (north).
 At the far end of the meadow, look for a large outcrop of rock with two caves giving a skull-like appearance.

 At the four-way intersection, head left.
 You get nice views of the Thousand Oaks area below as you make your way along a ridge.
 At 3.4 miles from the start, you rejoin the Simi Peak Trail, where you’ll turn right.
 The trail descends briefly before beginning its final push to the summit.
 At 1.6 miles, turn left on a short spur that brings you to the peak.
 The views are great, and a little nerve-wracking; the land drops off sharply in a way that may remind some of Sandstone Peak, although no rock-scrambling is required.